sdroege/gstreamer-rs/docs/gstreamer/docs.md

 instant-rate-change event must post this message.
-The message is handled at the pipeline, and allows the pipeline to select the running time when the rate change should happen and to send an `EventType::InstantRateSyncTime` event to notify the elements in the pipeline.
+The message is handled at the pipeline, and allows the pipeline to select the running time when the rate change should happen and to send an [`crate::EventType::InstantRateSyncTime`] (XXX: @-reference does not belong to Message!) event to notify the elements in the pipeline.

 Feature: `v1_18`